JuanyingXie/FKNNDPC/README.md

 If you have reproduced our algorithm in your paper, please cite the following paper:

 [1] Xie J, Gao H, Xie W, et al. Robust clustering by detecting density peaks and assigning points based on fuzzy weighted K-nearest neighbors[J].
-Information Sciences,

-2016, 354: 19-40.
+Information Sciences,2016, 354: 19-40.

-[2] Xie J, Gao H, Xie W. K-nearest neighbors optimized clustering algorithm by fast search and finding the density peaks of a dataset[J].Scientia Sinica Informationis,
+[2] Xie J, Gao H, Xie W. K-nearest neighbors optimized clustering algorithm by fast search and finding the density peaks of a dataset[J].Scientia Sinica Informationis,2016, 46(2): 258-280.

-2016, 46(2): 258-280.

 ## Issues, Questions, etc